-- Toy train cars (engine, cars, caboose). - Blocks. - Seed, sprout, and a blossoming flower, or picture books that illustrate this. - Books that show the life cycle of a butterfly.
+- Toy train cars, including engine, cars, and caboose. - Blocks. - Seed, sprout, and a blossoming flower, or picture books that illustrate this. - Books that show the life cycle of a butterfly.

 - 1. Make the items you gathered available to the children. - 2.
 Guide the children in exploring the books and objects.
 Discuss the beginning, middle, and end. - 3.
 Build a tower.
 Point out the base, or beginning, and the top, or the end. - 4.
 Put together a train.
 Talk about the engine at the beginning and the caboose at the end. - 5.
 Look at the life cycle of a butterfly and a flower.
 Discuss how the flower and butterfly start compared to how they end. - 6.
-Constantly remind students of Scripture that discusses God's eternality.
+Remind students that God is eternal.
+He had no beginning and will never have an end.